3 people found this helpful

 An extra pair of hands: Lunch box ideas to make with the kids

-Preparing lunch isn’t just mum or dad’s job!
-These tasty extras are easy children’s lunchbox ideas that are fun to make with the kids.
+Preparing lunch isn’t just a parent’s job – these tasty extras are easy children’s lunchbox ideas that are fun to make with the kids:

 - Fruity flapjacks.
 Use honey instead of sugar for delicious homemade flapjacks.
 With plenty of slow-burning carbs, they’re a tasty lunchbox treat that will keep kids going all afternoon.
-Get the kids to do the mixing with their hands – they’ll love getting their hands dirty.
+Get the kids to do the mixing with their hands – they’ll love getting their squidging the mix between their fingers.

 - Apple muffins.
 Sweeten with maple syrup and make with whole-wheat flour for soft and fluffy apple muffins that will be happily received, and even more fun to prepare.